icon

 Ward Clerk Education and Training

-Ward clerks only need a high school diploma to find employment, but most employers prefer candidates who have a certificate of completion for a medical secretary program from a vocational school.
+Ward clerks only need a high school diploma to find employment, but most employers prefer candidates who have a certificate of completion for a program from a vocational school.
 Such programs teach skills, such as transcription, medical terminology, and basic laboratory procedures.

 Ward Clerk Salary